Geraldo Rivera: Personal life

 Rivera has admitted to having a multi-year affair with Marian Javits, wife of New York Senator Jacob Javits, until 1985.

 In a 1991 interview with Barbara Walters, actress and singer Bette Midler accused Rivera of groping her.
 In a 2017 tweet, Midler renewed the accusation.
 Rivera later tweeted a response, saying he recalled the incident "much differently," and apologized, "in the very least, publicly embarrassing her all those years ago."

-Rivera is a resident of Shaker Heights, Ohio.
+Rivera is currently a resident of Shaker Heights, Ohio.
 He previously resided in Middletown Township, New Jersey, at Rough Point, an 1895 shingle-style estate.
+After his fourth marriage ended, he moved from Middletown Township and became a longtime resident of the Edgewater Colony, a community located along the Hudson River in Edgewater, New Jersey.

 Rivera is an active sailor.
 As owner and skipper of the sailing vessel Voyager, he participated in the Marion–Bermuda Cruising Yacht Race in 1985, 2005, 2011, and 2013.
 In 2013, his vessel finished in 12th place out of 34 finishers.
 He also sailed Voyager 1,400 miles up the Amazon river and around the world, going so far as to meet the King of Tonga on the international dateline in time for the new millennium.
 The adventures were chronicled in six one-hour-long specials on The Travel Channel, and some of this footage remains available on his website.

-He has been a longtime resident of the Edgewater Colony, a community located along the Hudson River in Edgewater, New Jersey.